Mochmoch18/opencv/README.md

 # opencv
-Face recognation &amp; identification you need to create to folders : DataSet and recognizer and pray :)
+Face recognation &amp; identification you need to create two folders : DataSet and recognizer and pray :)